wmcorless/kema/doc/masternode.md

 ### Run PuTTY
 * Paste server address under session into Host Name (or IP address) section
-* Enter the server name "MN1" in the name block and click save
+* Enter the server name "MN1" in the saved sessions and click save
 * Press the open button
 * When Security Alert box opens, click Yes
 * Enter Username and Password